zoomshoes/Egypt-Themed-GB/README.md

 - Add sound effects
 - Build a map, and lay out where things are in general
 - Re-implement pause menu, including point & click Egypt map
+- Probably a million other things that'll come up as we go